Questions about tuition, completion, fee waivers, and certificates

 Yes.
 The tuition model includes a reduced-fee path and a no-fee path for participants who qualify under Minn.
 Stat.
 Sec.
 563.01 or a comparable indigency standard.

 Yes.
-If you find a lower current public price for a comparable Minnesota online parent-education course, submit the link for manual review and we will match the verified price if the offer qualifies under the posted terms.
+If you find a lower current public price for a comparable Minnesota online parent-education course, submit the link for manual review before enrollment.
+Qualifying verified prices can be applied under the posted terms.

 Yes.
 Students can use the secure text-style support page after creating a free account, and enrollment, fee-waiver, pricing, and certificate questions can also be handled by email with a target initial response within 1 business day.